 The female reproductive system contains two ovaries on each side of the uterus.
 The ovaries are where eggs are developed.
 Ovarian cancer occurs when malignant cell growth affects parts of the ovaries.

 There are different types of ovarian cancer classified by the type of cell from which it originates:

-In Singapore, ovarian cancer is the fifth most common cancer among women.
+In Singapore, ovarian cancer is the sixth most common cancer among women.
 Although it usually occurs in post-menopausal women over the age of 50, ovarian cancer can occur in younger women.